MattKleinsmith/void-detector/README.md

 Void localization:
 - Input: Image of shelf
 - Output: xyz-coordinates of voids, with respect to a 3D store map
+- Visualization: Discrete low-resolution bird's-eye view heatmap
+  - e.g. split store into N sections and color each section by number of voids
+    - e.g. N == num_aisles * num_sections_per_aisle + num_non_aisle_sections
+- Thoughts: The z-coordinate is easiest.
+The x-y coordinates will require more work.
+    -  [SLAM](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping).
+Can it work with just images?
+    - Non-SLAM options:
+        - GPS.
+This might not be reliable enough.
+It would add to hardware costs, too.
+        - Count grocery cart wheel rotations and measure wheel angles.
+This would add to hardware and maintenance costs
+        - Other non-GPS distance measurers

 Efficient hand-labeling:
 - Label a void in one frame, then use an object tracker to label the void for the rest of the frames.
-This would multiply the number of labels by about 30, assuming a 30 FPS camera and an on-screen-time of one second.
+This would multiply the number of labels by about 30, assuming a 30 FPS camera and a void-on-screen-time of one second.